Kahanism: Ideology

 Kahanism is a religious Zionist ideology that denotes the controversial positions espoused by Rabbi Meir Kahane.
-Kahane proposed that the State of Israel should enforce Jewish law, as codified by Maimonides, under which non-Jews who wish to dwell in Israel would have three options: remain as "resident strangers" with all rights but national ones, which would require non-Jews to accept resident-stranger status with all rights but political ones.
+Kahane proposed that the State of Israel should enforce Jewish law (Halakha), as codified by Maimonides, under which non-Jews who wish to dwell in Israel would have three options: remain as "resident strangers" with all rights but national ones, which would require non-Jews to accept resident-stranger status with all rights but political ones.
 Those unwilling to accept such a status will be required to leave the country with full compensation and those who refuse to do even that will be forcibly removed.

-Kahanism's central claim is that the vast majority of the Arabs of Israel are and will continue to be enemies of Jews and Israel itself, and that a Jewish theocratic state, governed by Halakha, absent of a voting non-Jewish population that includes Israel, Palestine, areas of modern-day Egypt, Jordan, Lebanon, Syria and Iraq, should be created.
+Kahanism's central claim is that the vast majority of the Arabs of Israel are and will continue to be enemies of Jews and Israel itself, and that a Jewish theocratic state, governed by Halakha law, absent of a voting non-Jewish population that includes Israel, Palestine, areas of modern-day Egypt, Jordan, Lebanon, Syria and Iraq, should be created.

-According to Kahane, the term "Kahanism" is primarily used by people ignorant of Torah Judaism in order to discredit his ideology, which he asserts is rooted in Halakha and the same as Torah Judaism.
-"Meir Kahane did not hate the Arabs – he just loved the Jews", said his widow Libby in a 2010 interview.
+Allegations of fascism

+Kahanism has been controversially been described as a form of neo-fascism.
+News outlets and organizations such as Haaretz, the Institute for Middle East Understanding, and +972 Magazine have called it explicitly fascist.
+Kahanism's ideological tenets of violent expansionism, extreme racism, and ultranationalist messaging have been cited as proof that it is a form of Jewish fascism.
+Israeli scholar Ehud Sprinzak has described Kahanism as "quasi-fascism" due to its overt racism.
+Kahane's appeal that the "enemy is within" has been called a "classic position of fascists".

+Kahane denied these allegations throughout this life, instead calling his opponents "leftists" and "fascists".
+He likened his struggle for an ethnically pure Israel to the Jewish people's struggle against fascist powers during the Holocaust.
+Some doubt the label's accuracy; historian Matthew N. Lyons argues that Kahanism's religious fundamentalism could be more accurately described as "religious nationalism".

 Criticism and legal action

 Since 1985, the Israeli government has outlawed political parties espousing Kahane's ideology as racist, and forbids their participation in the government.
 The Kach party was banned from running for the Knesset in 1988, while the two Kahanist movements formed after Kahane's assassination in 1990 were ruled illegal terrorist organizations in 1994 and the groups subsequently disbanded.
-But followers with militant Kahanist beliefs remain active, as seen below.
-In 2001, the Office of the United Nations High Commissioner for Human Rights called the official Kahanist website a hate site espousing prejudiced views in which "Arabs generally and Palestinians in particular are vilified."
+Followers with militant Kahanist beliefs remain active, as listed below.
+In 2001, the Office of the United Nations High Commissioner for Human Rights called the official Kahanist website a hate site, saying it espoused prejudiced views in which "Arabs generally and Palestinians in particular are vilified".

 U.S. terror designation

+The United States added Kahane Chai to its Foreign Terrorist Organizations list in 1997.

 In 2004, the U.S. State Department designated Kach a Foreign Terrorist Organization.
 In 2022, it was removed from the U.S. terror blacklist due to "insufficient evidence" of the group's ongoing activity in the most recent five-yearly review, but it remains a Specially Designated Global Terrorist (SDGT) entity.